freesoft/UIUC-CS498_DV_Narrative_Visualization/README.md

 >Five scenes in the visualization use the same template.
 The top area of the template tells what data viewer see, followed by a detailed message that I asked myself and also wanted to show other viewers.

->Plotting section (SVG) comes in middle of the page followed by line chart color information to explain the meaning of the each different color in line chart.
+>Plotting section (SVG) comes in the middle of the page, followed by line chart color information to explain the meaning of each different color in the line chart.

 >At the bottom, I added WDI indicator explanation section in 5 scenes so when a viewer can double-check the meaning of current WDI indicator without moving to the previous page or clicking the help button when they needed.